skibrianski/abstraction/README.md

 ## todo

-- test for / support type constraints that extend/super multiple other types
+- test for / support type constraints that extend/super multiple other types (interfaces are limited to only one super, but probably no reason for us to be so constrained)
 - put cf comments above each test showing comparable raw java extension code
 - do we need a solution for loading all child classes of the classes *used* by the abstraction?
 - do wildcard types and boxing interact negatively? are there other edge cases with boxing?